Local technicians covering East Anglia Call us on 0845 300 1717

 Dissolve the nail polish stain with nail polish remover.
 If the stain remains, dab it with hydrogen peroxide or diluted bleach.

-If your grout simply refuses to clean the you could attempt re-grouting the floor.
+If your grout simply refuses to clean, you could attempt re-grouting the floor.
 This is a drastic option and one that you should only undertake if you have the confidence to do so.